Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Ask your primary care doctor.
 Your doctor may be able to recommend a specialist, such as a dermatologist, Mohs surgeon, medical oncologist, oncologic surgeon, or radiation oncologist.
 Sometimes these doctors work together at cancer centers or programs.

 Check with the American Academy of Dermatology and the American College of Mohs Surgery.
 Both are excellent sources of information about nonmelanoma skin cancer and can provide names of doctors for second opinions.
-You can find this information online at the American Academy of Dermatology and the American College of Mohs Surgery.

 Call the National Cancer Institute's Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities, including cancer centers and other programs supported by the National Cancer Institute.